-Main Hall 317
+Main Hall 502

 Fall 2016: Tu & Th 1:00-2:00; MONDAY 9:00-1:00

 Dr. Boyle's research focuses on how news media present issues to the public, how and why people use media, and the implications of news coverage and media use patterns on subsequent outcomes such as information seeking, public opinion, and perceptions of media effects.
 Much of his work has specifically addressed news treatment of protest groups and how such treatment affects participation in the political process.
 These research studies typically fall into one of three categories:

-Dr. Boyle received his B.A. from East Stroudsburg University, his M.A. from University of Delaware, and his Ph.D. from the University of Wisconsin at Madison.
+Dr. Boyle received his B.A. in Media Studies from East Stroudsburg University, his M.A. in Mass Communication from the University of Delaware, and his Ph.D. in Journalism & Mass Communication from the University of Wisconsin at Madison.
 Dr. Boyle happily joined the faculty of West Chester University in 2006.

 McLeod, D.M., Shah, D.V., Schmierbach, M.G., Boyle, M.P., & Armstrong, C.L.
 (2015).
 Group perceptions and expressive action.
 In D.M.
 McLeod and D.V.
 Shah (Eds.), Covering “Big Brother”: How News Frames Shape Support for National Security (pp. 143- 156), New York: Cambridge University Press.